Are you thinking about moving to Denver?

 - Taxes — Property taxes are relatively low, sales tax is high, and income tax falls right in the middle at 4.63%.

-- Groceries — You’ll pay about 4% more than the national average.
+- Groceries — You’ll pay about 4% less than the national average.

-Higher paying jobs are available in Denver because so many top companies want to be headquartered here.
+Higher paying jobs are available in Denver because so many top companies want to be based here.
 However, that means the competition for a quality job is that much more intense.
-Also, wages in Denver might not be as high as they need to be.
+Also, wages in Denver might not be as high as they need to be to afford the cost of living.

-As of 2015, the average median income in Denver was $58,003, which is only 3.8% greater than the national average.
-This is partially good news for people looking to relocate for a higher base salary.
-However, even if you can afford living in Denver today based on your current salary, average salary increases aren’t keeping pace with rising rents.
+The average median income in Denver is $57,773, which is about 6% less than than the national average.
+Even if you can afford to live in Denver today, it’s important to note that average salary increases aren’t keeping pace with rising rents.

-This discrepancy between rising housing costs and salary could cause an issue a few years in and force a move further outside the city.
-Make sure you have a job in hand and some additional savings before relocating to this highly competitive city.
+This discrepancy between rising housing costs and stagnant salaries could cause an issue a few years in and force a move further outside the city.
+Make sure you have a job in hand and some additional savings before relocating to this highly desirable area.

 Top Denver Industries & Companies:

-- Tech — Startups like Baker Technologies or more established companies like HomeAdvisor.
+- Tech — The startup scene is exploding with companies like Baker Technologies and more established companies like Google and HomeAdvisor.

-- Fast Food — Chipotle, Qboda, and Boston Market are all headquartered here.
+- Casual Concepts — Noodles & Company, Smashburger, Qdoba, Quizno’s, and Boston Market are all headquartered here.

 5. Once you adjust to the altitude, the weather is incredible.

-The quality of life in Denver is highly desirable, once you get used to the height.
+The quality of life in Denver is highly desirable, once you get used to the lack of oxygen.
 Contrary to popular belief, Denver is not located in the Rocky Mountains.
-It is a mile or so above sea level though and that can take your body some time to adjust.
+It is a mile or so above sea level, though (5,280 feet, to be exact), and that can take your body some time to adjust.
 For most people, the pros far outweigh the cons as far as weather is concerned.

-- There’s an estimated 300 days of sunshine every year.
+- There are an estimated 300 days of sunshine every year.
 Even though the summers are hot, they lack humidity, which makes them more comfortable.

 - The sky is bluer and the stars are brighter than other parts of the country due to the high-desert climate and elevation.